-Mr Brown has also worked in business circles away from mining and exploration, having founded and operated a successful internet services consultancy enhancing his management expertise which he brings to the Board.
 Mr Brown is a non-executive director of Exterra Resources Limited.
 Mr Brown has not held any former directorships in the last 3 years.

-Mr Brown's is the founding Managing Director of the Company.
+Mr Brown was the founding Managing Director of the Company.

 John Ribbons, B.Bus., CPA, ACIS (Non-Executive Director, Chairman of audit committee)